mngmay/node-db3-challenge/queries.md

 ### (Stretch) Display OrderID and a column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.

-SELECT od.OrderId, COUNT(p.ProductID) AS ItemCount
+SELECT OrderId, SUM(Quantity) AS ItemCount
-FROM OrderDetails as od
+FROM OrderDetails
-LEFT JOIN Products AS p WHERE p.ProductID = od.ProductID
-GROUP BY od.OrderId
+GROUP BY OrderId